The U.S. Department of Energy (DOE) developed several tools to facilitate the analysis of smart grid technologies.

 Smart Grid Computational Tool

-DOE also developed the Smart Grid Computational Tool to identify and quantify smart grid project benefits.
-The Smart Grid Computational Tool employs the analytical framework that DOE uses to evaluate the Recovery Act smart grid projects.
+DOE developed the Smart Grid Computational Tool to identify and quantify smart grid project benefits.
+The Smart Grid Computational Tool employs the analytical framework that DOE used to evaluate the Recovery Act smart grid projects.

 Learn more about the Smart Grid Computational Tool: